 Know the Tides

 Consider where the tide comes in so you know where to set up on the beach.
-There’s a Tides app so you know when high and low tide is.
+There’s a Tides App for your phone so you know when high and low tide is.
 Want more apps for your trip?
 Get my full planning list here.

 You’re in the sun all day, playing and getting dehydrated.
 You need snacks.
 Pack your family favorites, of course, but here are a couple of suggestions.